megganluu/megganluu/README.md

 - 👋 Hi, I’m Megan Luu
 - 🏫 School: UCLA | Class of 2026
 - 📜 I'm studying Computer Science!
-- 👀 I’m interested in product management and front-end development, especially in machine learning and animation.
+- 👀 I’m interested in project management and machine learning, especially in the entertainment and robotics industries
-- 🌱 I’m currently about natural language processing, operating systems, and engineering of complex systems
+- 🌱 I’m currently about deep learning for computer vision, programming language, and interning at NBCUniversal in the IP Security & Technology team
 - 📫 How to reach me: mluu1004@ucla.edu or megluu04@gmail.com
 - 😄 Pronouns: she/her